iranzo/iranzo.github.io/content/blog/2023/2023-03-21-mostrar-eventos-de-un-calendario-en-telegram/index.en.md

 ![](addingnewical.png)

-From that day, every morning[@Redken_bot](https://t.me/redken_bot) will send a reminder of the events for the day with location, name and how long does it last:
+From that day, every morning [@Redken_bot](https://t.me/redken_bot) will send a reminder of the events for the day with location, name and how long does it last:

 ![](agendadiaria.png)